 5 Tips for Filing Your Taxes

 Tax season is here, friends!
-Maybe you’re in your Birmingham assisted living facility dreading your impending tax prep?
+Maybe you’re in your Birmingham assisted living community dreading your impending tax prep?
 We know everyone wants to find ways to save money on their taxes, and seniors are no exception to this.
 So if you are over 50 years old, we have a few tips that just might help with tax breaks for seniors.
 We hope you’ll find them useful!

 TIP ONE: Higher Standard Deduction for Seniors